Neo23x0/yarGen/README.md

 Request an Binarly API key by mail to: contact@binar.ly

 ### Offline
-Feb 2017: The Binarly API service is currently offline, but you can still use the website to verify the opcode rule components create by yarGen.
+Feb 2017: The Binarly API service is currently offline.
+There will be a replacement in the near future which will then be supported by yarGen.

 ## Command Line Parameters